the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 The Docker commands in the {ref}`key commands <rr-renv-containers-commands>` should all work by substituting `sudo docker` with `podman`.
 Details of all commands and their options can be found [in the Podman documentation](https://docs.podman.io/en/latest/Commands.html).

+(rr-renv-containers-imagespodman)=
+### Building Container Images

+Podman can build container images using the `podman build` command.
+Podman will build images from either Dockerfiles or Containerfiles.
+Containerfiles use the same format as Dockerfiles, which are discussed in {ref}`Writing Dockerfiles <rr-renv-containers-dockerfiles>`

 (rr-renv-containers-rootlesspodman)=
 ### Rootless Containers